Use Webhooks

 Your endpoint must return a 2xx HTTP status code within 10 seconds when it has successfully received an event.
 This might mean you need to run business logic as a background job if it cannot be completed within the 10-second response window.

 If your endpoint does not return any successful responses to Shipwell events we may automatically disable the webhook.
 You will receive a notification to the configured error_contact_email if this occurs.
 To re-enable the webhook, send a PATCH request to update the status field to ENABLED.
-See the docs for more information
+See the docs for more information.

 Event delivery